Teaches: Paper Airplanes

 Always kind, friendly and calm.

-James Hogsbottom kind of falls into the Total Hero classification.
+James Hogsbottom kind of falls into the TH (Total Hero) classification.
 Nice, cool, calm, collected, friendly, charming, modest, an astronaut, a test-pilot, and a schoolteacher.
 What could be cooler?
 It seems as if his only weak spot is he’s left-handed, so he’s allergic to Grobsnots.

 From an early age little James started building model aircraft.
 Initially radio-controlled gliders, then radio-controlled single engine craft, then radio-controlled twin engine craft.
 Aerodynamics and engine design were always his strong point.

-When he was 6 years-old he started taking aeronautical engineering evening classes.
-By the time he was 9 he had a Masters degree.
+When he was six years-old he started taking aeronautical engineering evening classes.
+By the time he was nine he had a Masters degree.
 After that he enrolled for evening classes at the Emmarentia Academy of Aeronautical Engineering, studying under the supervision of the Chief Engineer, Professor Conley McConaUgghHH-h.

 By the time he was fourteen, he got his PhD.
 His thesis paper, “Upper Swash Plate Vortex Encapsulation and Derivative Control-Rod Transmission Stabilization” achieved the school’s highest ever grade, and Professor Conley McConaUgghHH-h quotes it to this day.

 When he was fifteen, he successfully built and test-piloted his first HAD-VR (High Altitude Deep-Velocity Rocket).